 The experience system represents life experience, and so each level increases a player's maximum health and thirst, allowing them to take more hits, and survive longer without drinking.

 The player's body temperature is represented by a thermometer in the bottom right side of the screen.
 The temperature gauge has several ranges and a highlighted cell that moves up and down.
 The green range represents temperatures that the player is comfortable in.
 The cyan range represents temperatures too cold for the player, and the red area represents temperatures too hot for the player.
-The highlighted cell represents the player's current body temperature.
+The highlighted cell represents the current ambient temperature.

 Temperature resistance determines the size and location of the colored ranges on the temperature meter.
 Clothing adjusts the player's comfort range.
 For example, grass clothing gives the player heat resistance, which extends the green range upward.
 Wool clothing protects gives the player cold resistance, which extends the green range downward (too much wool clothing can make the player less resistant to heat).
 With the right clothing, it is possible for the comfortable zone to cover a wide range of temperatures.
 Drinking water will give a small buff to heat resistance for a short time.
 Standing near an active firepit or forge will give cold resistance that builds up over time to a max of 2 minutes.

 Prolonged exertion will produce an "Exertion: Heat" status effect.
 This raises the felt temperature by the amount in the tooltip.
 Resting by standing still will speed up recovery from exertion.

 As in vanilla, all experience levels are lost on death, resetting the bonuses attained from them.
 In addition, players will respawn with partially-full health and hunger bars.
 Other bonuses such as the expanded crafting grid will be lost.
 This is designed to encourage players to play more carefully and to protect themselves.